Quivers with quantum Yang-Baxter equation and Hecke condition: Deformation of face algebras: Introduction

 \section{Introduction}

-The Quantum Yang-Baxter Equation (QYBE) is a fundamental consistency condition that arises in mathematical physics, quantum groups, and noncommutative algebra.
+The quantum Yang-Baxter Equation (QYBE) is a fundamental consistency condition that arises in mathematical physics, quantum groups, and noncommutative algebra.
 Its origin traces back to influential papers of Yang \cite{Yang} on quantum mechanical many-body problem and Baxter \cite{Baxter} on solution of the eight vertex model.
 A solution to the quantum Yang-Baxter equation is a linear map $R: V\otimes V\rightarrow V\otimes V$ where $V$ is a vector space over a field such that the equality $(R\otimes I_V)(I_V \otimes R)(R\otimes I_V)=(I_V\otimes R)(R\otimes I_V)(I_V\otimes R)$ of operators holds in the space $\End(V\otimes V\otimes V)$.
 The matrix of such a linear map is called an $R$-matrix.

-The term Quantum Yang–Baxter Equation (QYBE) was coined by Faddeev in the late 1970s.
+The term quantum Yang–Baxter Equation (QYBE) was coined by Faddeev in the late 1970s.
 Intuitively, the QYBE ensures that when three interacting particles or algebraic objects are rearranged, the final outcome does not depend on the order in which the pairwise interactions occur.
 It has applications in the study of exactly solvable models in statistical mechanics and quantum field theory, and has connections to knot theory, braid theory and Hopf algebras.
 In \cite{D} Drinfeld suggested to study the set-theoretical solutions of QYBE.
 A set-theoretical solution is a solution for which $V$ is a vector space spanned by a set $X$, and $R$ is the linear operator induced by a mapping $X\times X \rightarrow X\times X$.
 For geometric and algebraic interpretations of such solutions, the reader is referred to Etingof et al. \cite{ESS}.

-In Section 2 of this paper we introduce the notion of quiver satisfying the quantum Yang-Baxter equation.
-Our approach is quite different from the one in \cite{A}.
-We say that a quiver $Q$ satisfies the QYBE if the adjacency matrix of the Kronecker square quiver satisfies the QYBE.
-We show that if a quiver $Q$ satisfies the QYBE then its adjacency matrix $A$ satisfies the ``Temperley-Lieb idempotent" property, that is, $A^2=\mu A$ for some scalar $\mu$.
-In particular, we show that a finite symmetric quiver $Q$ satisfies the QYBE if and only if each nontrivial connected component of $Q$ is a complete weighted quiver (that is, there is a nonzero weighted arrow between any two vertices in the component).